sorbet/sorbet/website/docs/error-reference.md

 `T.nilable(T.untyped)` is just `T.untyped`, because `nil` is a valid value of type `T.untyped` (along with all other values).

+## 3513

+Type-checking table-driven tests written with `each` is quite complicated in the general case.
+Sorbet therefore requires table-driven tests to be written using `test_each`

 ## 3702

 > This error is specific to Stripe's custom `--stripe-packages` mode.
 If you are